alenavino/python-project-52/README.md

 cd python-project-52/
 ```

-Create a file .env in the root of the project and add the variables SECRET_KEY, DEBUG, ACCESS_TOKEN and DATABASE_URL to it
+Create a file .env in the root of the project and add the variables SECRET_KEY, DEBUG, ACCESS_TOKEN, RENDER_EXTERNAL_HOSTNAME and DATABASE_URL to it

 ```
 # install poetry